HelloWorldo/necromail/README.md

 First, backup the mbox file you want to process, better safe than sorry.

 Analyse the file (dry run).
-It should indicate how many emails `necromail -v file.mbox`
+It should indicate how many emails can be recovered.

+`necromail -v file.mbox`

-Undelete all the emails marked as deleted.
+Undelete all the emails marked as deleted (it works directly on the mbox file).

 `necromail -r file.mbox`

 # How to build